Quantitative Homogenization of Differential Forms: Functional inequalities and differential forms

-We complete this section by proving a version of the Caccioppoli inequality for differential forms.
-Recall the definitions of the space $\Omega_r$ in~\eqref{defOmegar} and, given an environment $\a \in \Omega_r$, the definition of the space of solutions $\A(U)$ in~\eqref{defsolution}.
+We complete Section~\ref{section4} by stating a version of the Caccioppoli inequality for differential forms.
+Recall the definition of the space $\Omega_r$ stated in~\eqref{defOmegar} and, given an environment $\a \in \Omega_r$, the definition of the space of solutions $\A(U)$ stated in~\eqref{defsolution}.